slackapi/bolt-python/docs/_future/listening_responding_functions.md

 * It was created during the handling of a `function` event.
 * The `action_id` matches the interactive listeners `action_id`.

-These listeners behave similarly to the ones assigned directly to your app. the notable difference is that `complete()` must be called once your function is completed.
+These listeners behave similarly to the ones assigned directly to your app.
+The notable difference is that `complete()` must be called once your function is completed.

 </div>